Roblox/creator-docs/STYLE.md

 - Globals — Lua and Roblox globals.
 - Libraries — Lua libraries such as `math`, `string`, and `table`.

-Internal tooling generates the structure of class and enum YAML files.
-Don't add new constructors, properties, methods, or events to these files—just fill in the details.
+Internal tooling generates the structure of most files.
+Don't add new constructors, properties, methods, or events—just fill in the details.
+In most situations, you should only edit `summary`, `description`, and `deprecation_message`.

-Data types, globals, and libraries do _not_ have a generated structure.
-If you identify a missing constructor, property, method, etc., feel free to add it.
-Use an existing item as a template for the missing one.

 <table>
   <thead>